Greg Orman: Business career

-After graduating, Orman worked for consultancy firm McKinsey & Company.
+After graduating, Orman worked for a consultancy firm McKinsey & Company.
 At age 23 he founded Environmental Lighting Concepts LLC, which designs and installs energy-efficient lighting systems for commercial and industrial companies.
-Orman built the business "into a multi-million-dollar enterprise with 120 employees within four years.”
+Orman built the business "into a multi-million-dollar enterprise with 120 employees within four years."

-In 1996, Orman was put in charge of KLT Energy Services, a subsidiary of Kansas City Power & Light after it bought a 70 percent stake in Orman’s business.
+In 1996, Orman was put in charge of KLT Energy Services, a subsidiary of Kansas City Power & Light after it bought a 70 percent stake in Orman's business.
 Orman remained at Kansas City Power & Light for six more years and grew KLT Energy Services from less than $100 million in revenues to almost $1 billion before leaving the company in 2002.

-Drue Jennings, the CEO of Kansas City Power & Light at the time of their purchase of Environmental Lighting Concepts, referred to Orman as “very disciplined, and very studious, and never just took a flier at something.
-He had it thought through.”
+Drue Jennings, the CEO of Kansas City Power & Light at the time of their purchase of Environmental Lighting Concepts, referred to Orman as "very disciplined, and very studious, and never just took a flier at something.
+He had it thought through."